alialib/alia/docs/the-data-graph.md

 'data graph' behind the scenes that mimics the control flow graph of the component-level portions of the application code.
-As that code executes, alia follows along in the data graph and returns the correct node to each bit of code that requests one, ensuring that they every function call is consistently given the same data node.
+As that code executes, alia follows along in the data graph and returns the correct node to each bit of code that requests one, ensuring that every function call is consistently given the same data node.

 Let's take a look back at our "Hello, World!" example (with a small addition):